-I am big believer in good habits being a solid foundation to building a successful life, if you can add as many good habits as possible in different areas of your life you will in time be repaid by seeing your intended results.
+I am a big believer that if you create good habits, it builds a solid foundation for a profitable life.
+If you can adopt as many good habits as possible in different areas of your life, you will, in time, be more successful and make more money.

-If you are looking to earn money outside of your normal 9-5 job then you will need to ensure that you always make the most of your time, to hustle and earn any extra money and depending on your schedule , it could early mornings or late nights, so being organised and not wasting any time is extremely important.
+If you are looking to make money outside your normal 9-5 job, you will need to ensure you always make the most of your time.
+Being organized and not wasting time is important, especially when you’re trying to make money from a side hustle.

 I look at habits like this: